On lattice illumination of smooth convex bodies: Lattice illumination

 The only remaining face of $S_{\A}(t)$ is the $(n-1)$-dimensional simplex with vertices $t \ba_i$ for all $1 \leq i \leq n$; we write $F_{n+1}$ for its $(n-1)$-dimensional volume, then again by the Hadamard inequality

 Combining~\eqref{Fj} and~\eqref{Flast}, we obtain a bound

 and combining this inequality with~\eqref{s_vol} and~\eqref{inradius}, we get

 Now, let $K \in \K_n$ and $\BB(K)$ be the smallest ball containing $K$.
 By Lemma~\ref{ball1}, any set illuminating $\BB(K)$ illuminates $K$.
-By Lemma~\ref{ball2}, if $\BB(K)$ is contained in the interior of $S_{\A}(t)$, then it is illuminated by the set of its vertices.
+By Lemma~\ref{ball2}, if $\BB(K)$ is contained in the interior of $S_{\A}(t)$, then it is illuminated by the set of its vertices (see Figure~\ref{simplex_fig} for the illustration).
 In order for this to hold, we need to have the radius $R(K)$ for $\BB(K)$ to be smaller than $r(t)$, the inradius of $S_{\A}(t)$.
 To ensure this, we can take

 by~\eqref{inradius1}, i.e., $t > n \left( n+2^{n-1} \right) \frac{R(K) \delta(\A) }{\|\A\|}$.
 For instance, we can take